 - Feel free to give suggestions

-You are allowed to use my mod in a modpack, but please do let me know before doing so.
+You are allowed to use my mod in a modpack, no need to ask for permission.

 Special thanks to the following people: